Written By Jess Feldman

 Cybersecurity is constantly evolving as technology advances – and your career in cyber will grow just as quickly!
 Mark Adams, a cybersecurity expert from Springboard, explains the career path in cybersecurity.
 He talks about moving up from beginner analyst jobs to higher-level engineering jobs and the typical pay for bootcamp graduates.
 Plus, Mark explains how Springboard's Cyber Security Bootcamp is equipping students with the skills employers want from cybersecurity analysts and what you should know to succeed in CompTIA certification exams.

 💰 Course Report readers can take $1500 off Springboard tuition with an exclusive scholarship!
-Be sure to enter CR1500 in the Promo Code field of your application so Springboard can extend the discount to you upon acceptance.
+Be sure to enter CR1500SB in the Promo Code field of your application so Springboard can extend the discount to you upon acceptance. |

 To become a cybersecurity professional, you need to possess a few key traits.
 You should have:

+The career path in cybersecurity can be broken down into three steps: entry-level, mid-level, and senior-level.
 Typically, entry-level roles are listed as analyst positions, mid-level roles are architect positions, and senior-level roles are engineer positions.

 Some cybersecurity professionals (like myself!) actually kickstart their cybersecurity careers in IT before moving on to entry-level cybersecurity analyst positions.
 IT positions that can be a good first step into cybersecurity, include IT Technician and Desktop Support where you are dealing with software and hardware support.
 Help Desk or Service Desk positions where you are troubleshooting issues with clients can also be a good place to begin your tech career.

-Mark’s Tip: Companies may use the names of cybersecurity positions interchangeably, so make sure to read the cybersecurity job description to determine the skills and level of experience actually needed to apply.
+💡Mark’s Tip: Companies may use the names of cybersecurity positions interchangeably, so make sure to read the cybersecurity job description to determine the skills and level of experience actually needed to apply.

 Cyber security analyst and Security Operations Center (SOC) analyst positions are entry-level cybersecurity jobs.
 These entry-level positions require 1-2 years of experience.
 People typically spend 3-5 years in a junior position before moving up to mid-level cybersecurity roles.